 Applications from 1 Kings

-If you read the last post, Some people just want a fight, please skip ahead to the application.
+If you read the last post, Ask Someone Else, please skip ahead to the application.

 Pastor Chanc Strickland